 I love to shop, and I needed a way to “trick” myself into saving.
 I find when I put money in savings before I pay my bills I spend less because the money is just not easily available to spend.

-You can make saving for your financial goals fun my FREE Savings Tracker.
+You can make saving for your financial goals fun with my FREE Savings Tracker that you can find in my Resource Library.
 Color in each box as you put money towards your savings goals.
 Use this visual to motivate you to keep going until you reach your goal!

 Use An Online Bank Account

 When you save at least 30 percent of your income, I recommend you keep that money in an online bank account for two reasons: